wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-business-process-flows/includes/2-differences.md

 Business Process Flow can ONLY be stored in one or more entities in Common Data Service and you cannot associate a Business Process Flow with another data source "behind" it.
-Finally, Common Data Service has many different out-of-the-box Business Process Flows available that can be used as-is or modified to fit your needs.
+Finally, Common Data Service has many different out-of-the-box Business Processes Flows available that can be used as-is or modified to fit your needs.

 A Power Automate Flow (flow) does not have any visual components like a